 Read the Operational Excellence whitepaper

-• For secure authentication and authorization, AWS Identity and Access Management (IAM) roles are in place for all service interactions in the environments.
+• For secure authentication and authorization, IAM roles are in place for all service interactions in the environments.
 All data is fully encrypted in transit and in storage.
 AWS services provide HTTPS endpoints using TLS for communication, thus providing encryption in transit when communicating with the AWS APIs.

 Read the Security whitepaper